 I will probably improve upon this as time goes by, because I’m a perfectionist, but the pattern produces the second image you see.
 I’m going to make a small one with size 3 yarn – two sided – and hang it from the rearview mirror in my auto.
 I’ll post pictures of every incarnation!

-Link to pattern here: https://lydiahawk.com/product/pattern-lhd-freeform-crochet-monarch-butterfly-applique/
+Link to pattern and video tutorial here: https://lydiahawk.com/product/pattern-lhd-freeform-crochet-monarch-butterfly-applique/